abhayagiri/beginning-our-day/manuscripts/ay.md

 also to pay attention to our formal meditation practice---sitting and walking---and the ability to put things down.

-# Cultivating the Perception of the Present Moment
+# Cultivating Present Moment Perception

 ## Ajahn Yatiko